 This Tomato Chili and Ginger Jam recipe is sweet and mild with only a small amount of heat from the chilies.
-It’s the perfect condiment for adding a lovely sweet and slight spiciness to your favourite dish.
+It’s the perfect condiment for adding a lovely sweet and slight spiciness to your favorite dish.
 The recipe is quick and dead easy to make, even for those of you who aren’t a whiz in the kitchen!

 And if you have children who fear the heat from chili, as we do, be assured that this recipe has passed our kids’ chili taste test.
 They actually love this chili jam and ask for thirds!